 The criminal search starts with a national search of electronic databases.
 Each state database is checked for offenses, including ones sexual in nature.
 State police, county courthouses, state corrections departments, attorney general offices, and multiple departments of law enforcement are combed for information.
 The searches also identify municipal-level misdemeanors and county-level felonies.
 Background check companies perform a Social Security Number (SSN) search too.

-FCRA Section 607 must ensure accuracy of all information provided.
+FCRA Section 607 must ensure the accuracy of all information provided.
 This means a compliant service provider will enforce procedures to assure maximum data reliability.
 When selecting a provider, make sure you take this into account.
 Even big names like HireRight have proven susceptible to fallacies.

 State searches are a crucial component of any level 3 criminal background check.
 These can be a bit tricky because the procedure is different in each state.
 What the background check company will do in California will be different from what they’ll do in Mississippi.